Smoothing and Aggregating Data

 fig

 When the quantile points fall along a line, the variables have similarly shaped distributions.
 Lines parallel to the reference indicate a difference in center; lines with slopes other than 1 indicate a difference in spread, and curvature indicates a difference in shape.
-From the q-q plot above, we see that the distribution of price for four-bedroom houses is similar in shape to the two-bedroom distribution, except for a shift of about \(\$100K\) in price and a slightly longer right tail (indicated by the upward bend for large values).
-Reading a q-q plot takes practice.
-Once you get the hang of it though, it can be a handy way to compare distributions.
-Notice that the housing data have over 100,000 observations, and the q-q plot has reduced the data to 99 percentiles.
+From the preceding q–q plot, we see that the distribution of price for four-bedroom houses is similar in shape to the two-bedroom distribution, except for a shift of about $100K and a slightly longer right tail (indicated by the upward bend for large values).
+Reading a q–q plot takes practice.
+Once you get the hang of it, though, it can be a handy way to compare distributions.
+Notice that the housing data have over 100,000 observations, and the q–q plot has reduced the data to 99 percentiles.
+This data reduction is quite useful.
 However, we don’t always want to use smoothers.
 This is the topic of the next section.

-Smoothing and aggregating can help us see important features and relationships, but when we have only a handful of observations, smoothing techniques can give misleading representations of the data.
+Smoothing and aggregating can help us see important features and relationships, but when we have only a handful of observations, smoothing techniques can be misleading.
 With just a few observations, we prefer rug plots over histograms, box plots, and density curves, and we use scatter plots rather than smooth curves and density contours.
-This may seem obvious, but when we have a large amount of data, they can quickly dwindle when we split the data up into groups for comparisons.
-This phenomeon is an example of the “curse of dimensionality”.
+This may seem obvious, but when we have a large amount of data, the amount of data in a subgroup can quickly dwindle.
+This phenomeon is an example of the curse of dimensionality.

-This section introduced the problem of over-plotting, where we have overlapping points because of a large dataset.
-To address this issue, we introduced smoothing techniques that aggregate data together.
-We saw two common examples of smoothing: binning and kernel smoothing, and applied them in the one- and two-dimensional settings.
-In one-dimension, these are histograms and kernel density curves, respectively, and they both help us see the shape of a distribution.
-In two dimensions, we examined binning to create contours that show high denisty regions through color (the histogram approach) and topographical curves (the kernel approach).
-Additionally, we discussed how to smooth y-values while keeping x-values fixed in order to visualize trends in the data, and how to compare distributions with quantile-quantile plots.
+This section introduced the problem of overplotting, where we have overlapping points because of a large dataset.
+To address this issue, we introduced smoothing techniques that aggregate data.
+We saw two common examples of smoothing—binning and kernel smoothing—and applied them in the one- and two-dimensional settings.
+In one dimension, these are histograms and kernel density curves, respectively, and they both help us see the shape of a distribution.
+In two dimensions, we found it useful to smooth y-values while keeping x-values fixed in order to visualize trends.
 We addressed the need to tune the smoothing amount to get more informative histograms and density curves, and we cautioned against smoothing with too few data.

-There are many other ways to reduce over-plotting in scatter plots.
-For instance, we can make the dots partially transparent so overlapping points appear darker.
-If many observations have the same values (e.g., when measurements are rounded to the nearest inch), then we can add a small amount of random noise to the values to reduce the amount of over-plotting.
-This procedure is called “jittering”, and it is used in the strip plot above.
+There are many other ways to reduce overplotting in scatter plots.
+For instance, we can make the dots partially transparent so that overlapping points appear darker.
+If many observations have the same values (like when longevity is rounded to the nearest year), then we can add a small amount of random noise to the values to reduce the amount of overplotting.
+This procedure is called jittering, and it is used in the strip plot of longevity.
 Transparency and jittering are convenient for medium-sized data.
-However, they don’t work very well for large datasets since they still plot all the points in the data.
+However, they don’t work well for large datasets since plotting all the points still overwhelms the visualization.

-The quantile-quantile plot we introduced in this section offers one way to compare distributions, another is to use side-by-side box plots and yet another is to overlay KDE curves in the same plot.
-We often are aiming to compare distibutions and relatinships across subsets (or groups) of data, and in the next section, we discuss several design principles that facilitate meaningful comparisons for a variety of plot types.
+The quantile-quantile plot we introduced offers one way to compare distributions with far fewer points; another is to use side-by-side box plots and yet another is to overlay KDE curves in the same plot.
+We often aim to compare distributions and relationships across subsets (or groups) of data, and in the next section, we discuss several design principles that facilitate meaningful comparisons for a variety of plot types.